 Approved arrangements for dairy export establishments

-The Department of Agriculture and Water Resources manages requirements for the approved arrangement (AA) that an establishment must have in place to be export registered.
+The Department of Agriculture, Water and the Environment manages requirements for the approved arrangement (AA) that an establishment must have in place to be export registered.

 An AA is a documented food safety management system, which describes how an establishment manages food safety and traceability.